MicrosoftDocs/microsoft-365-docs-pr.de-DE/microsoft-365/enterprise/microsoft-365-overview.md

 ## <a name="plans"></a>Pläne

-Microsoft 365 Enterprise ist in drei Plänen verfügbar.
+Microsoft 365 for Enterprise ist in drei Plänen verfügbar.

 |||
 |:-------|:-----|